arpg/goggles/README.md

 The radar-inertial node requires a config file for the IMU containing priors on the IMU noise and biases.
 An example config file for the LORD Microstrain 3DM-GX5-25 can be found in the config directory.

+Also note the radar-inertial node currently relies on a yaw estimate from the IMU's internal attitude and heading reference system (AHRS).
+So an IMU with an internal AHRS is required.
+An option to use magnetometer measurements instead is currently in development.

 The radar-inertial node can also be launched with default parameters using the launch file ```radar_inertial_velocity.launch```

 As with ```radar_velocity.launch``` the parameter ```launch_radar``` must be set to false if you're not also using the TI AWR1843 board.